 The school holidays are an exciting time for everyone, but as well as being a…

 Its nearly the holidays!
 Yay!
 Although the summer can be fun for both you and your kids, we also know that as a parent it can be a little daunting.
-Keeping them entertained and happy on those endless summer days can be tricky, but don’t worry, Room to Grow are here to help.
-Below are 10 things to do with your kids, and we’ve included a checklist which you can download and print as well as some printable colouring sheets, for even more fun!
+Keeping the children entertained and happy on those endless summer days can be tricky, but don’t worry, Room to Grow are here to help with some fun children’s summer holiday ideas.
+Below are 10 things to do with your children this summer.
+We’ve even included a checklist which you can download and print as well as some printable colouring sheets, for even more fun!

 Your kids probably love eating cookies, so why not help them to bake their own?
 There are lots of really easy cookie recipes online, including adaptions for children with certain allergies, so no one has to be left out.
 Let them get messy measuring out the flour, moulding the dough, and licking chocolate off the spoon!
 For added fun, let them put on their favourite music channel, so you can all dance around the kitchen while you bake.